prem-k-r/materialYouNewTab/README.md

 <a href="https://prem-k-r.github.io/materialYouNewTab/"><img src="https://github.com/user-attachments/assets/d16cd78f-781d-4b51-8051-1d1744f42b7e" width="50"></a>
 <br>
-Material You NewTab
+MYNT: Material You New Tab

 </h1>
 <div align="center">

-Material You NewTab is a versatile browser extension that personalizes your New Tab page with customizable themes, a welcoming message, and various handy tools, all while integrating seamlessly with your preferred search engine.
+MYNT: Material You New Tab is a versatile browser extension that personalizes your New Tab page with customizable themes, a welcoming message, and various handy tools, all while integrating seamlessly with your preferred search engine.

 </div>